jamzi/devhealth/content/blog/distractions/index.md

 > "One way to boost our will power and focus is to manage our distractions instead of letting them manage us" (Daniel Goleman).

-We get constantly triggered by the stimulus of distractions such as notifications, advertisements, and noises.
+We constantly get triggered by the stimulus of distractions such as notifications, advertisements, and noises.
 UC Irvine study found that a typical office worker gets interrupted every 11 minutes – yet it takes an average of 25 minutes to return to the original task.

-To evaluate the importance of these stimuli, ask yourself if it's crucial and do you really need to be bothered.
+To evaluate the importance of these stimuli, ask yourself if it's crucial and if you really need to be bothered.
 If the answer is negative, it can wait until the pause.

 ![Research paper vs internet](./research-paper-vs-internet-comic.jpg)